watmough/open-vds-sandbox/README.md

 Then start like other cmake projects in Visual Studio

 #### MacOS
-When building on MacOS we use homebrew for some of the dependencies. brew install openssl libuv boost ossp-uuid
+When building on MacOS we need the perl and perl-IPC-Cmd to build OpenSSL.

 Then it should be work out of the box with the IDE of your choice.